How to File for Divorce in Arizona: Step-by-Step Legal Guide

 Child Support

-It doesn’t matter whether you are the parent awarded with primary custody or the non-custodial parent, supporting your child remains your responsibility all the same.
-There is no set amount for how much child support you must pay, but it has to be a reasonable amount.
+Child support refers to the financial obligations that parents have to their children.
+Whether you are the parent awarded primary custody or the non-custodial, supporting your child will still be your responsibility.
+Although there is no set amount of child support you must pay, the law requires it to be a reasonable amount.

 Maintenance or Alimony